rbiggs/chocolatechip/README.markdown

     $.webos - a boolean
     $.blackberry - a boolean
     $.touchEnabled - a boolean
+    $.userAction - "click" on desktop, "touchstart" on mobile
     $.online - a boolean
     $.standalone - a boolean